 Multi-model deliberation for complex projects.
 Multiple AI models debate and refine your setup.

 If you want to add guardrails to an existing project, Lattice Core is what you need.
-One command adds version-aware AI rules, verification scripts, and more.
+One command adds AGENTS.md, Cursor rules, Claude settings, Copilot instructions, verification, and drift workflows.
 Free forever.

 Get Lattice CoreBasic Planning uses a fast, single-pass AI engine, perfect for most projects.
 Pro Planning uses multiple AI models that debate and refine your setup, catching edge cases and producing deeper architecture analysis.
 Both are included at every paid tier.